Twenty years in product. Now I run an AI company of one.

 Get · in · touchI respond to every email personally

-I take on product leadership, AI-native operations consulting, forward-deployed engineering, and advisory work.
-My usual clients are founders who want to ship faster and PMs who want to become builders.
+I'm open to AI product management and forward-deployed PM roles, and I take on advisory and consulting work.
+My usual clients are founders who want to ship faster and PMs who want to learn to operate this way.

 cooking